openstack/glance/doc/source/authentication.rst

 ===================================

 Glance may optionally be integrated with Keystone.
-Setting this up is relatively straightforward: the Keystone distribution includes the requisite middleware and examples of appropriately modified ``glance-api.conf`` and ``glance-registry.conf`` configuration files in the ``examples/paste`` directory.
+Setting this up is relatively straightforward, as the Keystone distribution includes the necessary middleware.
 Once you have installed Keystone and edited your configuration files, newly created images will have their `owner` attribute set to the tenant of the authenticated users, and the `is_public` attribute will cause access to those images for